Enabling Efficient Attack Investigation via Human-in-the-Loop Security Analysis: System Auditing Infrastructure

-\tool stores the parsed system entities and system events in the database, so that the collected system audit logging data can be persisted.
-Prior works have modeled system audit logging data as either relational tables~\cite{gao2018aiql} or provenance graphs~\cite{liu2018priotracker}.
-Inspired by such designs, \tool supports both types of database models for its storage component: relational model and graph model.
-At the moment, \tool adopts PostgreSQL~\cite{postgresql} as its relational storage and Neo4j~\cite{neo4j} as its graph storage.
-For PostgreSQL, \tool stores the parsed system entities and system events in separate tables (\ie three entity tables and three event tables), and stores their attributes in table columns.
-For Neo4j, \tool stores system entities as nodes and system events as edges.
-Every entity and every event has an ID attribute in both databases, and entities can be related to events via matching the entity ID with the subject/object ID attributes of events.
-Indexes are created on key attributes (\eg file name, process executable name, source/destination IP) for both databases to speed up the query execution.
+\myparatight{Data storage} \tool stores the parsed system entities and system events in the databases so that the collected provenance data can be persisted.
+The current implementation of \tool supports two types of data storage backends: relational database PostgreSQL~\cite{postgresql} and graph database Neo4j~\cite{neo4j}.
+This enables \tool to leverage the services these mature infrastructures provide, such as data management, indexing mechanism, querying, and data recovery.
+We perform data normalization to reduce redundancy and improve maintainability.
+In PostgreSQL, \tool stores system entities and events across six separate tables, with attributes organized into columns (i.e., file, process, and network entity tables; file event, process event, and network event tables).
+In Neo4j, \tool represents system entities as nodes and system events as edges (i.e., file, process, and network entity nodes; file event, process event, and network event edges).
+Entities can be linked to events by matching the Entity\_ID attribute with the Subject/Object\_ID attributes of events.
+Indexes are created on key attributes (\eg file name, process executable name, source/destination IP) to speed up the search.